nibblegap/pihole-tailscale-searx-unbound-fail2ban/README.md

 This script is just a template that works for me.
 You may change anything in it to better suit your needs.

 I use it by setting this server as an endpoint on my devices.
 This allows me to expose just one port (for tailscale) and access Pi-Hole and Searx without worrying about outside access.
 You could do this, but not everyone would want to.
-In that case, you will have to configure UFW to allow access to Pi-Hole (Port 85) and Searx(Port 8080) from anywhere with the command ```sudo ufw allow PORT```
+In that case, you will have to configure UFW to allow access to Pi-Hole (Port 85) and Searx (Port 8080) from anywhere with the command ```sudo ufw allow PORT``` and ```sudo ufw reload```.